 Postgraduate Diploma = any 6 modules, at least 3 clinical.

 The course is recognised for external CPD by the Irish College of General Practitioners, and has received Category 2 approval from An Bord Altranais.

-This course is open to qualified doctors and nurses currently registered with their relevant professional body and actively involved in community-based clinical practice in Ireland.
+This course is open to qualified health professionals (doctor, midwife, nurse, occupational therapist, physiotherapist, podiatrist, speech & language therapist, other) currently registered with their relevant professional body and actively involved in community-based clinical practice in Ireland.
 Applicants from secondary care may also be considered.
 Parts of the programme are delivered in distance learning format and general computer literacy is essential for this.

 Next start date: September 2014